Sunday, July 09, 2017

 - People are stabbed with swords.

-In a series like Underworld, you don't go in expecting a high caliber movie.
+In a franchise like Underworld, you don't go in expecting a high calibre movie.
 This is not an award-winning sort of film.
 You're going in to watch a flick where vampires go to war with werewolves.
-This is meant to be brainless fun.
+This is meant to be brainless slop.
 Underworld: Blood Wars wasn't even that for me.
 This film felt like the death or the series for me.
-It was the nail in the coffin.
-I know a lot of people hate these films but the first, second and fourth films were all enjoyable for me.
+It was the final nail in the coffin.
+I know a lot of people hate the series but the first, second and fourth films were all enjoyable for me.
 This just felt like enough was enough.
 I think it's time to call it a day with this Underworld series.